SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/assembly_line_steps.md

 slug: /assembly_line_steps
 ---

+The guidance below is for organizations that want to set up their **own** copy of the Assembly Line, not for individual automators.

 We think that the most important work we did came not from computer code, but a
 process: the process of automating a legal form, broken down into a series of small steps.